Ask the Horizons Team: With the holidays coming I need gift ideas for my 6-year-old son with autism.

 Ask the Horizons Team: Struggling with Ideas of Things to do

-I enjoy reading your newsletter each week and always find a lot of great support and strategies!
+Question: I enjoy reading your newsletter each week and always find a lot of great support and strategies!
 One thing I struggle with is coming up with ideas of things to do with my two children.
 I have a 7 year-old son who is blind and has a cognitive impairment.
-I also have a 4 year-old daughter who doesn’t have any disabilities.
-When we have time to do things together I’m not sure what to do, and struggle to come up with ideas that allow me to be with both kids at the same time.
-Do you have any suggestions?
+I also have a 4 …

 Ask the Horizons Team: Writing & Typing Computer Programs

-I’m looking for a computer program to help my son learn typing and writing skills.
+Question: I’m looking for a computer program to help my son learn typing and writing skills.
 He’s 7 years old and is interested in using the computer, but struggles with typing and getting his thoughts down in writing.
-Do you have any programs you recommend?
+Do you have any programs you recommend? -Donna in Michigan

 The Holidays are Here: How to Thrive During this Busy Time of Year!